History of Romania: High Middle Ages

 Stephen the Great (Ștefan cel Mare) is thought to be the best voivode of Moldavia.
 Stephen ruled for 47 years, an unusually long period for that time.
 He was a successful military leader and statesman, losing only two out of fifty battles; he built a shrine to commemorate each victory, founding 48 churches and monasteries, many of which have a unique architectural style and are listed in UNESCO's list of World Heritage Sites.
-Stefan's most prestigious victory was over the Ottoman Empire in 1475 at the Battle of Vaslui, for which he raised the Voroneţ Monastery.
+Stefan's most prestigious victory was over the Ottoman Empire in 1475 at the Battle of Vaslui, for which he raised the Voroneț Monastery.
 For this victory, Pope Sixtus IV nominated him as verus christianae fidei athleta (a true Champion of the Christian Faith).
 After Stephen's death, Moldavia also came under the suzerainty of the Ottoman Empire during the 16th century.

 Although the core religious vocabulary of the Romanian language originated from Latin, many terms were adopted from the Slavic Orthodoxy, showing a significant influence dating from the Bulgarian Empire (681–1396).

 Early modern period

+Ottoman Romania

+After the Battle of Mohács in 1526, Transylvania belonged to the Eastern Hungarian Kingdom, from which the Principality of Transylvania emerged in 1570 by the Treaty of Speyer.

-By 1541, the entire Balkan peninsula and northern Hungary became Ottoman provinces.
+By 1541, the entire Balkan peninsula and the southern and central parts of Hungary became Ottoman provinces.
 Moldavia, Wallachia, and Transylvania came under Ottoman suzerainty but remained fully autonomous and until the 18th century, had some internal independence.
-However, some Romanian Cities (Dobruja, Constanta, Giurgiu, Turnu, Braila, Timișoara, Arad, Pecica, Tighina, Catetea Alba and Basserabia) were completely under Ottoman control.
-During this period, the Romanian lands experienced a slow disappearance of the feudalism and the distinguishing of some rulers like Vasile Lupu and Dimitrie Cantemir in Moldavia, Matei Basarab and Constantin Brâncoveanu in Wallachia, and Gabriel Bethlen in Transylvania.
+However, regions of Banat, Dobrogea and Crișana alongside cities of Giurgiu, Turnu and Braila were completely under Ottoman control.
+Unlike the autonomous Moldavia, Wallachia and Transylvania, many Muslims settled in those areas.
+During this period, the Romanian lands experienced a slow disappearance of the feudalism and the distinguishing of some rulers like Vasile Lupu and Dimitrie Cantemir in Moldavia, Matei Basarab and Constantin Brâncoveanu in Wallachia.
 At that time, the Russian Empire appeared to become the political and military power the threatened the Romanian principalities.

 John II, the non-Habsburg King of Hungary, moved his royal court to Alba Iulia in Transylvania and after his abdication from the Hungarian throne, he became the first Prince of Transylvania.
 His 1568 Edict of Turda was the first decree of religious freedom in the modern European history.
 In the aftermath, Transylvania was ruled by mostly Calvinist Hungarian princes until the end of the 17th century, and Protestantism flourished in the region.

-Michael the Brave (Romanian: Mihai Viteazul) was the Prince of Wallachia from 1593 to 1601, of Transylvania from 1599 to 1600, and of Moldavia in 1600.
+Michael the Brave was the Prince of Wallachia from 1593 to 1601, of Transylvania from 1599 to 1600, and of Moldavia in 1600.
 For a short time during his reign, Transylvania was ruled together with Moldavia and Wallachia in a personal union.
 After his death the union dissolved and as vassal tributary states, Moldavia and Wallachia still had internal autonomy and some external independence, which was finally lost in the 18th century.